juremaj/track2p/docs/gui.md

 - A text box with an up-down control: the user can browse all cells detected by the algorithm as present every day, and all central window information will be updated

 The interface allows the user to correct the results of the algorithm's multi-day cell tracking.
 On initialization, all cells detected as being correctly tracked each day by our algorithm have a status of 1.
-This information is stored in `track_ops.vector_curation`.
-Each plane has its own vector.
+This information is stored in `track_ops.vector_curation` (see [parameters](https://github.com/juremaj/track2p/blob/main/docs/parameters.md))

 However, the user can assess the quality of cell tracking and activity by inspecting cell outlines or by closely examining fluorescence traces.
 Subsequently, adjustments can be made to the status of a cell within track_ops.vector_curation through the interface.